 In his later years, Jim met his soulmate and current wife, Hongyan Zhao.
 Always by his side and supportive throughout his battle with chronic neck pain, Hong continually motivated Jim to remain active and maintain a healthy lifestyle.
 Jim loved going for long walks together in parks and by the water.
 He was especially fond of Hong’s cooking, particularly her shrimp fried rice.
 However, suddenly one to watch his weight, Jim could not begin eating until he had counted out the exact number of shrimp on his plate to ensure he was not overindulging!

 Jim was the dear brother of Gerard Buckley of Watertown, Paul Buckley of Marshfield, Mary Jean Wallace of Medway, Joseph Buckley of Hopedale, Diane O’Shea of Medway, and the late Thomas Buckley.
 He is also survived by several nieces and nephews.

 Relatives and friends are kindly invited to attend a Funeral Mass at St. Patrick’s Church, 44 East Central St. (Rt.
 135) Natick, on Friday October 8th at 10am.
 Services will conclude with interment at St. Patrick’s Cemetery, Natick.
 Visiting hours will occur on Thursday, October 7th from 4 - 8pm at the John Everett & Sons Funeral Home, 4 Park St, Natick Common.
 In lieu of flowers, donations in memory of James may be made to Autism Speaks at www.autismspeaks.org.

-To send flowers to the family or plant a tree in memory of James E Buckley, please visit our floral store.
+To plant a beautiful memorial tree in memory of James E Buckley, please visit our Tree Store.